gregstanley/ChessSharp/README.md

 # ChessSharp

 ChessSharp is a basic C# based Chess game (note *game* not *engine* as there is not yet a [UCI](https://en.wikipedia.org/wiki/Universal_Chess_Interface) compatible component).
 It started as a little experiment when my son took an interest in Chess and then grew rapidly as I started to research how 'real' Chess programs worked.

-As I experimented it became clear that Chess programming is an art in its own right and touches on many different aspects of programming but also that many examples I encountered required high levels of understanding due to their highly optimised implementations.
-In my day job I take an interest in implementing clean programming techniques so the goal for this project became:
+While experimenting it became clear that programming Chess is an art in it's own right and uses skills from all aspects of the discipline.
+The many years of academic research in the area has led to many advanced solutions to problems you don't even realise you have when you start but fortunately there is a lot of guidance out there to help.
+That said, I found many of the examples I encountered hard to get to grips with due to their highly optimised implementations.
+I also have a general interest in making sure any code I produce not only does the job but is also as simple and easy to access as possible and techniques so I set myself the goal of trying to produce a project to demonstrate:
-* Identifying areas for use of programming techniques e.g. trying to keep classes small, variable names that convey purpose, using the latest C# syntax.
+* Appropriate use of the latest C# syntax and general best practise thinking.
+* Simple implementations of core Chess programming concepts.
-* Trying to keep a *reasonable* level of performance (turns out searching to ply 7 is harder than I initially thought).
+While trying to keep a *reasonable* level of performance (this code is not intended to beat [Stockfish](https://stockfishchess.org/) but it turns out searching to ply 7 is harder than I initially thought).

-On my development machine the code searches about 500k nodes per second (and depending on you're background that performance may seem extremely fast or extremely slow :-)).
+On my development machine the code searches about 500k nodes per second (and depending on your background that performance may seem extremely fast or extremely slow :-)).

 ## C# and programming techniques summary